williamDalston/FocusFlow/USER_GUIDE.md

 1. Open the App Store
 2. Tap your profile picture
-3. Find "7-Minute Workout" in the update list
+3. Find "Ritual7" in the update list
 4. Tap "Update"

 ---

-**Thank you for using 7-Minute Workout!
+**Thank you for using Ritual7!
 We hope this guide helps you on your fitness journey. 💪**

 *Last Updated: November 2024*